egor-ranepa/egor-ranepa/README.md

 A comprehensive tool for computing simple derivatives, higher-order derivatives, and partial derivatives using SymPy.
 Features clean architecture, extensive error handling, and professional documentation.
 Perfect for educational purposes and mathematical computations.

 <div align="center">
-💡 "The beautiful thing about learning is that no one can take it away from you." - B.B.
-King ⭐️ From Egor
+## 💡 "The beautiful thing about learning is that no one can take it away from you." - B.B.
+King

 </div> ```